Ernani: 19th century

 Budden sums up the opening night success of Ernani: nothing "prevented [the opera] from being a tremendous success.
 With it, Verdi's fame took a new leap which carried it at once across the boundaries of Italy.
 For better or worse, he was now a world composer ... [and] wherever there was an Italian opera house, Ernani arrived sooner or later."
 However, it was not all smooth sailing: due to Hugo's opposition, the first performances in Paris at the Théâtre des Italiens two years later required a change of title – to Il proscritto – and a change of characters' names: "The practice was followed in other cities where the names Victor Hugo and Hernani smacked of revolution."
 In Palermo in 1845 it became Elvira d'Aragona and in Messina in 1847 the title became Il proscritto ossia Il corsaro di Venezia.
 Overall, Ernani was staged in one form or another up to the mid-1850s, with "32 theatres [giving] the work in 1844, 60 in 1845, and at least 65 in 1846, not including revivals in houses that had already presented it."

 The United Kingdom premiere, the first of Verdi's operas to be translated into English, took place at Her Majesty's Theatre in London on 8 March 1845 followed on 13 April 1847 by its US premiere in New York City.
+Ernani was first performed in Buenos Aires on 8 July 1849.